What is covered and protected by the Open Internet Regulation

 Which end-users are protected by the Open Internet Regulation, and how?

-The Regulation establishes rights in relation to the open internet for “end-users”.
-Using the legal definitions provided in the EU regulatory framework for electronic communications, BEREC understands that the rights are available to both individual consumers and businesses using internet access services.
-The businesses enjoying this protection include content and application providers (CAPs) insofar as they use an internet access service to provide content or applications to other end-users.
-A CAP is a company which makes content (e.g. webpages, blogs, video) and / or applications (e.g. search engines, VoIP applications), and / or services available on the internet.
+Regulation (EU) 2015/2120 of the European Parliament and of the Council of 25 November 2015 laying down measures concerning open internet access – the ‘Open Internet Regulation’ – establishes rights in relation to the open internet for ‘end-users’.
+Using the legal definitions provided in the European Union (EU) regulatory framework for electronic communications, the Body of European Regulators for Electronic Communications (BEREC) understands that the rights are available to both individual consumers and businesses using Internet Access Services (IAS).
+The businesses enjoying this protection include Content and Application Providers (CAPs) insofar as they use an IAS to provide content or applications to other end-users.
+A CAP is a company which makes content (e.g. webpages, blogs or videos) and/or applications (e.g. search engines, Voice over Internet Protocol (VoIP) and/or services available on the internet.

 What kinds of service are covered under the Open Internet Regulation?

-The Open Internet Regulation covers the provision of internet access services and of specialised services (see below).
-Regarding internet access services, these are publicly-available electronic communications services which provide access to the internet, and thereby connectivity to virtually all end points of the internet, irrespective of the network technology (e.g. fibre, cable, mobile) used, and irrespective of the terminal equipment (e.g. mobile phone, tablet or laptop) used.
+The Open Internet Regulation covers the provision of IAS and Specialised Services (SpS) (see below).
+Regarding IAS, these are publicly-available electronic communications services which provide access to the internet, and thereby connectivity to virtually all end points of the internet, irrespective of the network technology (e.g. fibre, cable or mobile) used, and irrespective of the terminal equipment (e.g. mobile phone, tablet or laptop) used.

 Consequently, BEREC considers the following as not being within the scope of the Open Internet Regulation and not subject to the rules:

-- Subject to an assessment by the NRAs of the individual cases, access to the internet provided by cafés and restaurants, internal corporate networks and private M2M-networks (for example in factories and ports) because these are typically limited to a predetermined group of end-users and might therefore be not “publicly available”.
+• Subject to an assessment by the National Regulatory Authorities (NRAs) of the individual cases, access to the internet provided by cafés and restaurants, internal corporate networks and private Machine-to-Machine (M2M) networks (for example in factories and ports), because these are typically limited to a predetermined group of end-users and might therefore not be ‘publicly available’.

-- Services where the access to the internet is limited by the nature of the terminal equipment, such as M2M devices like smart meters and e-book readers.
+• Services where access to the internet is limited by the nature of the terminal equipment, such as M2M devices including smart meters and e-book readers.

-Why do ISPs need to provide access to “virtually all endpoints of the internet” rather than the entire internet?
+Why do Internet Service Providers need to provide access to ‘virtually all endpoints of the internet’ rather than the entire internet?

-BEREC understands that the rules refer to access to “virtually” all parts of the internet because the ISP providing the access controls only a small part of the internet, and it is possible that not all parts of the internet can be reached all of the time due to reasons outside of the control of the ISP, e.g. due to regulation in other countries.
+BEREC understands that the rules refer to access to ‘virtually’ all parts of the internet because the Internet Service Provider (ISP) providing the access controls only a small part of the internet, and it is possible that not all parts of the internet can be reached all of the time due to reasons outside of the ISP’s control, e.g. due to regulation in other countries.

 Does the Open Internet Regulation cover interconnection services?

-Interconnection services are distinct from internet access services.
-Interconnections enable traffic to be exchanged between networks across the internet, and interconnection services can be provided by many different operators, including wholesale (‘backbone’) and retail telecom operators, content delivery network (CDN) companies, and large content providers (e.g. YouTube, Netflix) which operate their own CDNs.
+Interconnection services are distinct from IAS.
+Interconnections enable traffic to be exchanged between networks across the internet, and interconnection services can be provided by many different operators, including wholesale (‘backbone’) and retail telecom operators, Content Delivery Network (CDN) companies, and large content providers (e.g. YouTube and Netflix), which operate their own CDNs.

-NRAs may take into account the interconnection policies and practices of ISPs in so far as they have the effect of limiting the exercise end-user rights under Article 3(1).
-According to the recital 7 of the Open Internet Regulation, "Such agreements, as well as any commercial practices of providers of internet access services, should not limit the exercise of those rights and thus circumvent provisions of this Regulation safeguarding open internet access."
+NRAs may take into account the interconnection policies and practices of ISPs insofar as they have the effect of limiting the exercise end-user rights under Article 3(1).
+In accordance with recital 7 of the Open Internet Regulation, ‘Such agreements, as well as any commercial practices of providers of internet access services, should not limit the exercise of those rights and thus circumvent provisions of this Regulation safeguarding open internet access.’